andrewstiefel/andrewstiefel.com/_posts/2022-06-21-differentiate-product-competition.md

 category: Articles
 tags: [Product Marketing, Positioning & Messaging]
 featured: true
+stage: Evergreen
+audience: Peolple with some knowledge of marketing terminology
 ---

 Product differentiation communicates the unique qualities of your brand or product to distinguish it from your competition.